nana808-git/actions/README.md

  * module ECS-PIPELINE - spins up modules RDS, CDN, ECS, PIPELINE

 ### Issues
 1. Cloudfront as proxy not conecting.
-Alternate solution ,ay be proposed.
+Alternate solution may be proposed.
 2.
 3.
 4.